Callitris Longhorn Beetle

 |Other names:||Longicorn Beetle, Long-horn Beetle or Long Horned Beetle|

-Thank you Greg Baker (SARDI) for helping with the identification of this species
+Thank you Greg Baker & Andy Szito for helping with the id of this species for us

 General Species Information: